Autosomal Dominant Polycystic Kidney Disease

 - Cholesterol medicines are given to help lower the amount of cholesterol in your blood.

-- Pain medicines may be recommended by your healthcare provider.
+- Pain medicines may be recommended.
 This may include over-the-counter or prescription pain medicine.
-Ask your healthcare provider what pain medicine is best for you.
+Ask your provider what pain medicine is best for you.
 Some pain medicines may be harmful to your kidneys.

-- A special diet may be recommended by your healthcare provider to help slow the progress of your disease.
+- A special diet may be recommended to help slow the progress of your disease.
 You may need to limit protein and sodium (salt).
-Ask your healthcare provider about these and any other diet changes you need to make.
+Ask your provider about these and any other diet changes you need to make.

 - Aspiration is a procedure that is done to shrink your cysts.
 A long, thin needle is carefully pushed through your skin to reach your kidneys.
 Your healthcare provider will use a syringe to drain fluid from your cysts.
 Aspiration may decrease any pain you are feeling in your back and sides.

 - Dialysis is a procedure done to remove extra water, wastes, and harmful chemicals from your blood.
 You may need dialysis when your kidneys do not work properly, or stop working completely.